jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 direction.
-If our scientists were able by dint of much hard work to make their universe perfectly symmetrical, this symmetry would not subsist, although there is no apparent reason why it should be disturbed in one di- rection more than in another.
-They would extract this from the situation no doubt—they would invent some- thing which would not be more extraordinary than the glass spheres of Ptolemy, and would thus go on accumu-relative and absolute motion.
+If our scientists were able by dint of much hard work to make their universe perfectly symmetrical, this symmetry would not subsist, although there is no apparent reason why it should be disturbed in one direction more than in another.

-131
+They would extract this
-lating complications until the long-expected Copernicus would sweep them all away with a single blow, saying it is much more simple to admit that the earth turns round.
+from the situation no doubt—they would invent something which would not be more extraordinary than the glass spheres of Ptolemy, and would thus go on accumulating complications until the long-expected Copernicus would sweep them all away with a single blow, saying it is much more simple to admit that the earth turns round.
 Just as our Copernicus said to us: “It is more convenient